MaksymIgnatiev/petpet_server/README.md

-# Petpet HTTP server
+# PetPet HTTP server

-## Petpet HTTP server written in TypeScript, supported with Bun.js, Hono, Sharp.js, and Gifwrap
+## Petpet HTTP server written in TypeScript and Svelte.js, supported with Bun.js, Hono, Sharp.js, and Gifwrap

 First of all, you need a Bun runtime to run this project.